More

 raspberry Touch your elbows just where they bend, That’s the way the touch game ends. |

-Touch your shoulders 🔊 A classic
+Touch your shoulders 🔊 A classic rhyme

-settled for the next activity.
+the next activity.
 Music by

 Dany Rosevear.
 Move as the words suggest making a big stretch